palainp/esp8266_maze/README.md

 This will create a screenshot.bmp inside esp8266_maze/displayer as ![screenshot](https://user-images.githubusercontent.com/65669679/115605475-d84a7900-a2e2-11eb-811f-e12ee4cb8b36.png)

+If you want to check a path search algorithm, A* can be run with (you will have to install libSDL2 first): ```cd esp8266_maze/displayer && gcc resolver.c list.c bin_heap.c -lSDL2 -o resolve && g++ ../linux_maze.cpp ../src/*.cpp -I../src -o maze && ./maze out | ./resolve```

 ## some details
 * This project is designed to run on an esp8266 and runs using https://github.com/akouz/coos for scheduling.
 You need to add it to your arduino ide library folder :)